Chaml3er/CheckList_Assignment/README.md

-"# This is a part of CS361 in class assignment"
+This is a part of CS361 in class assignment